 Sultanahmet and the Grand Bazaar

-Though Sultanahmet is a touristic district, it retains its charm with its winding streets and eclectic bazaars.
+Sultanahmet may be a touristic district.
+However, it retains its charm with its winding streets and eclectic bazaars.
 You can find hotel rooms here for $10-15 per night.

 Many of Istanbul’s best backpacker hostels are also found here.
 The only downside to staying in Sultanahmet is that most of the restaurants and cafes here are tourist traps.
 If you’re a foodie looking to sample high quality traditional Turkish food during your trip, you should venture out of this neighborhood for mealtimes.